-At the age 37, I made the decision to have a baby, on my own, with a sperm donor.
+At 37, I made the decision to have a baby, on my own, with a sperm donor.
 I’d just ended an 8-year relationship and my life circumstances at the time allowed me the flexibility to pursue family life, without the need for a 2nd income.
 I could take some time-off from Money Management, to provide for my daughter’s needs in the earlier years.

 Aside from the logistics, my biggest reason for having a child on my own was that I loved the idea of calling the shots in my family situation.
 I just had the confidence that I could do it.
 Initially, I set-out to freeze my embryos, “for a better time”, until a very respected family member questioned “why wait”?
 She was right.